 “When?”: When was the well dug?
 Some say early 1850s; some say late 1850s.

 Rex Howard, a Fort Worth doctor who for forty years spent his annual vacation seeing the sights of Texas and wrote Howard’s Texas Guidebook in 1948, wrote that Frenchman no. 1—Gounah—dug the well as a source of water for the soldiers of the Army’s Fort Worth.
-He wrote that Gounah built the wellhouse to shield from Indian attack those drawing water from the well.
-Howard located the well at the western edge of the fort.
+Howard wrote that Gounah built the wellhouse to shield from Indian attack those drawing water from the well.
+Howard located the well at the western edge of the fort—there was no Taylor Street yet.
 The opening of the wellhouse faced north, toward the river, he said.
 Gounah, Howard pointed out, was Texas’s first state geologist and built other stone structures, including the tombs of Major Ripley Arnold and Arnold’s two children in Pioneers Rest Cemetery.
 Gounah came to Fort Worth about 1850 from the French colony of New Icarie in Denton County.
 New Icarie began in 1848, located on ten thousand acres of Peters Colony land and founded on the social theories of Etienne Cabet.
-But the New Icarians watched helplessly as the summer sun baked their crops.
+But the New Icarians watched helplessly as the Texas summer sun baked their crops.
 Malaria and cholera broke out.
 The colony dissolved in 1849.
 Gounah migrated down to the Army’s new Fort Worth.
 But by 1852 Gounah was operating an art “saloon” in Dallas.
 So, his window for digging the well probably was 1850-1852.
 Photo from Howard’s Texas Guidebook shows the wellhouse on the courthouse lawn, which became the wellhouse’s new location in 1949.

 Historian Julia Kathryn Garrett said the well was dug by Frenchman no. 2—Alexander Barbier.
-Garrett located the well near the corner of Bluff and Taylor streets and said Barbier built a house for his family, dug the town’s second well, and built the stone wellhouse over the well to keep its water uncontaminated.
+Garrett located the well near the corner of today’s Bluff and Taylor streets and said Barbier built a house for his family, dug the town’s second well, and built the stone wellhouse over the well to keep its water uncontaminated.

 Garrett said Barbier came to Fort Worth from the French-Belgian-Swiss-German utopian colony of La Reunion in Dallas County, which began in 1855, founded on the social theories of Francois Fourier.
-Ah, but French social theories were no match for Texas summers, Texas winters, and Texas grasshoppers.
+Ah, but French social theories again were no match for Texas summers, Texas winters, and Texas grasshoppers.
 Sacre bleu, y’all!
-The colony dissolved in 1857.
+The colony disbanded in 1857.
 Images are from a history of the colony printed in the January 25, 1891 Dallas Morning News.

 The Barbiers were living in Dallas when the Morning News printed the history of the colony in 1891.
 Barbier, the Morning News said, was a stone mason and had built the director’s house and the cooperative store at La Reunion.
 He used native fieldstone.
 The Morning News said the colony had a lime kiln, so Barbier probably heated limestone to produce quicklime for use in mortar.